Digicreon/Arkiv/README.md

 - Where to archive data on Amazon S3 and Amazon Glacier (if you want to).
 - When to purge files (locally and on Amazon S3).

-Finally, the program could add the backup/archive/purge process to the user's crontab.
+Finally, the program could add the Arkiv execution to the user's crontab.

 Frequently Asked Questions